A Auto (Car)

 U United Nations

-Bonn is an important United Nations location.
-18 of the 25 UN offices in Germany are found on the UN Campus here –in the high-rise building which was formerly used by Bundestag deputies and is known as Long Eugene.
-The number of UN employees in Bonn has risen from several dozen in the mid-1990s to more than 800 today.
-With a total of 450 employees, the Secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) has by far the largest number of staff among UN organizations in Germany.
+Bonn is an important United Nations location with about 20 organizations (UN Bonn).
+The UN has had offices in Bonn since 1951.
+The number of UN employees in Bonn has risen from several dozen in the mid-1990s to an international staff of almost 1,000 colleagues today.
+The Secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) has by far the largest number of staff among UN organizations in Germany.

 V Vorfahrt (Right of Way)